top of page

 The only person who can legally remove you from your home is the sheriff—and only after a judge has signed a judgment authorizing it.

-A landlord cannot evict you on their own.
+A landlord cannot kick you out.
 If a landlord threatens to remove you or tries to force you out, call the police immediately.

 To learn the eviction process: click here